Each of our locations is 100% dedicated to either Nursing or Allied Health education.

 Health administration is needed in every type of health-related facility, so job growth is steady.
 Health care administrators may find employment in many areas, including:

-If you are interested in pursuing a health administration degree, complete a request for information form to connect with the Arizona College admissions team to learn more about our program and our school.
+For more information about our program and pursuing a health administration degree, complete a request for information form to connect with the Arizona College of Allied Health admissions team to learn more about our program and our school.
 Don’t wait.
 Take the first step towards your career in health administration today!